Official websites use .gov

 Eligibility requirements for Deferred Enforced Departure (DED) are based on the terms the president specifies in each DED directive.
 Each presidential directive includes the criteria for an individual to be covered by DED and certain exceptions for individuals who are not covered.

-Sometimes DHS must issue a blanket automatic extension of the expiring EADs for DED beneficiaries of a specific country to allow time to issue EADs with new validity dates.
-USCIS will usually publish a notice in the Federal Register announcing automatic extensions.
-The notice will tell you if your EAD has been automatically extended and until what date.
+DHS may issue a blanket automatic extension of expiring EADs for DED beneficiaries to allow time to issue EADs with new validity dates.
+Additionally, we may publish a Federal Register notice announcing automatic extensions.
+The notice will tell you if we are automatically extending your EAD and until what date.

-Unless you are found to no longer be eligible for DED, you may show your DED-related EAD that has expired and a copy of the Federal Register notice to employers and government agencies (federal, state, and local).
-Employers are advised that they may rely on the Federal Register notice as evidence of the continuing validity of your EAD.
+If we announce an automatic extension, and if you otherwise remain eligible for DED, you may show your DED-related EAD with an expired Card Expires date and a copy of the Federal Register notice to employers and government agencies (federal, state, and local).
+Employers may rely on the Federal Register notice as evidence that your EAD is still valid.

-If you are an employer or government agency with questions or concerns about the automatic EAD extension, you may contact:
+If you are an employer or government agency with questions or concerns about an automatic EAD extension, you may contact:

 If you are an employee with questions or concerns about the automatic EAD extension, you may contact the Department of Justice, Civil Rights Division, Immigrant and Employee Rights Section Worker Hotline at 800-255-7688.